Applied Behavior Analysis

 - EDSE or EDAT elective (3 credits) if enrolled in on-campus program.
 For students entering in spring 2018 or subsequent semesters, EDAT 524 if enrolled in the online program.

 Through decades of research, the field of behavior analysis has developed many techniques for increasing useful behaviors and reducing those that may cause harm or interfere with learning.
-Undergraduate ABA classes provides students the coursework needed to sit for the Board Certified Assistant Behavior Analyst examination.
+Undergraduates can start their graduate ABA coursework as a student in the Accelerated Master’s program.